International Criminal Court: Organs

+The ICC employs over 900 personnel from roughly 100 countries and conducts proceedings in English and French.

 Presidency

 The Presidency is responsible for the proper administration of the Court (apart from the Office of the Prosecutor).
 It comprises the President and the First and Second Vice-Presidents—three judges of the Court who are elected to the Presidency by their fellow judges for a maximum of two three-year terms.

-As of March 2021, the President is Piotr Hofmański from Poland, who took office on 11 March 2021, succeeding Chile Eboe-Osuji.
-His first term will expire in 2024.
+Song Sang-hyun was the President of the ICC from 2009 to 2015.
+As of March 2024, the President is Tomoko Akane from Japan, who took office on 11 March 2024, succeeding Piotr Hofmański.
+Her first term will expire in 2027.

 Judicial Division

-The Judicial Divisions consist of the 18 judges of the Court, organized into three chambers—the Pre-Trial Chamber, Trial Chamber and Appeals Chamber—which carry out the judicial functions of the Court.
+The Judicial Divisions consist of the 18 judges of the Court, organised into three chambers—the Pre-Trial Chamber, Trial Chamber and Appeals Chamber — which carry out the judicial functions of the Court.
 Judges are elected to the Court by the Assembly of States Parties.
 They serve nine-year terms and are not generally eligible for re-election.
 All judges must be nationals of states parties to the Rome Statute, and no two judges may be nationals of the same state.
 They must be "persons of high moral character, impartiality and integrity who possess the qualifications required in their respective States for appointment to the highest judicial offices".

 The Prosecutor or any person being investigated or prosecuted may request the disqualification of a judge from "any case in which his or her impartiality might reasonably be doubted on any ground".
 Any request for the disqualification of a judge from a particular case is decided by an absolute majority of the other judges.
 Judges may be removed from office if "found to have committed serious misconduct or a serious breach of his or her duties" or is unable to exercise his or her functions.
 The removal of a judge requires both a two-thirds majority of the other judges and a two-thirds majority of the states parties.